Boeing Field: Previous airline service

 Aeroamerica, an airline based at Boeing Field from 1971 to 1982 which operated Boeing 707 and Boeing 720 jetliners, flew nonstop to Spokane, Washington in 1978.
 Air Oregon, a commuter airline, operated Swearingen Metro propjets in 1979 nonstop to its hub in Portland, Oregon.
 Helijet, a helicopter airline based at Vancouver International Airport in British Columbia, operated scheduled Sikorsky S-76 helicopter flights to the Victoria Harbour Heliport in British Columbia with direct one stop service to Helijet's Vancouver Harbour Heliport located in the downtown Vancouver, B.C. area.

 JSX began service between Boeing Field and Oakland International Airport on July 1, 2019 using Embraer 135 regional jets.
 As a result of the COVID-19 pandemic, JSX announced in April 2020 that it would indefinitely cease its flights from Boeing Field.

 ICE flights

 The U.S. Justice Department filed a lawsuit against King County in 2020 to allow Immigration and Customs Enforcement (ICE) deportation flights to leave from Boeing Field.
 The county had previously halted the practice, forcing the flights to be redirected to Yakima Air Terminal.
+In March 2023, a federal judge issued a court order allowing deportation flights to resume from Boeing Field.
+For each flight, airport officials allow community members to gather in an observation room and watch the aircraft using the airport's video system.
+Each month, King County updates its website with available information about past deportation flights.